Honoring Tradition.

 Life Story / Obituary

 With a journey that spanned nearly a century of plenty and want, war and peace, laughter and grief, Fern Brown never lost sight of what mattered most through the ups and downs of life.
 She was a constant source of strength and encouragement, no matter the circumstances.
-Devoted to her family and friends, Fern considered herself blessed beyond measure to be surrounded by so many loved ones.
-Her heart for caring for those around her made an impact on so many, and she truly made the world a better place.
+Devoted to her family and friends, Fern considered herself blessed beyond measure to be surrounded by her many loved ones.
+She had a heart for caring for those around her, and she made an impact on so many.
+She truly made the world a better place.
 Deeply loved, Fern will be forever missed and remembered.

 The late 1920s were certainly some exciting years to be living in the United States.
 The Roaring 20s, as the decade is known, brought vivid innovation to the nation.
-Motion pictures in color and sound graced the silver screen, and ballroom dancing was wildly popular as well.
 It was during this influential time that Fred and Adelean “Ada” (Reich) Rodiger of Sault Ste.
 Marie, Michigan, were awaiting the arrival of their second child.
-On June 27 of 1927, they were happy to announce the arrival of their daughter, Fern Margaret.
+On June 27 of 1927, they were happy to announce the birth of their daughter, Fern Margaret.
 Fern was raised in the family home alongside her three brothers, Robert, Paul, and Donald.

-Not to be forgotten was the moment when Fern met the man who would forever hold the key to her heart.
+Not to be forgotten was the moment when Fern met the man who would hold the key to her heart.
 His name was Cleve Brown, and the two first connected at church.
-Fern and Cleve began dating, and though he would have to go off to work in the western Upper Peninsula, they spent time together on the weekends.
-Over the next seven months, they quickly fell head over heels in love.
-With a desire to spend the rest of their lives together, Fern and Cleve were married on October 29, 1962, making sure to hold their ceremony on a Monday so it wouldn’t interfere with hunting season.
-The happy newlyweds then enjoyed a honeymoon to Florida.
+Fern and Cleve began dating, and though he would have to go off to work in the western Upper Peninsula as a master pipe-fitter, they spent time together on the weekends.
+With a desire to spend the rest of their lives together, Fern and Cleve were married on October 29, 1962.
+The newlyweds then enjoyed a honeymoon to Florida with a visit to Everglades National Park.

-All who knew and loved Fern Brown will certainly agree that she was a radiant presence, beautiful from the inside out.
-She was always willing to go above and beyond to serve others, and she found boundless joy in the simple pleasures life had to offer.
+All who knew and loved Fern were attracted to her youthful spirit, quick smile and radiant presence, beautiful from the inside out.
+Her faith was unshakeable and she found joy in the simple pleasures life had to offer, always willing to go above and beyond to serve others.
 A dedicated wife, mother, and grandmother, Fern’s family was her greatest treasure.
-Her faith was unshakeable, and she was a shining role model of kindness and compassion for all those who looked up to her for guidance.
-Although she is already so dearly missed, Fern leaves behind a priceless collection of memories that her loved ones will forever hold near and dear to their hearts.
+Fern leaves behind a priceless collection of memories that her loved ones will forever hold near and dear to their hearts.

 Fern Margaret Marie Brown, age 98 of Grand Rapids, and formerly of Sault Ste Marie, passed away December 4, 2025.
 She was preceded in death by her husband, Cleve; grandson Caleb Brown; and brothers Robert and Paul Rodiger.
 Fern is survived by her children: Susan & James Zomerhuis, Jennifer Brown, and Rodney & Christine Brown; grandson Jakob Brown; and brother Donald (Sandy) Rodiger.
 A graveside service will be held in the Spring at Riverside Cemetery in Sault Ste Marie, MI.
 Contributions in her memory may be made to Alzheimer's Association – Greater Michigan Chapter.